Should you get a Lhasa Apso?

 that are rounder and more compact than regular dog feet.
 They also have a short third bone and their toes are slightly arched-similar to a cats paw.
 Other breeds, such as the Giant Schnauzer, Leonberger and Wirehaired Viszla also have feet that are described as “cat feet”.

-Take a Fun Lhasa Apso Quiz!
+Check Your Lhasa Apso Facts and Take a Fun Lhasa Apso Quiz!